End of financial year and start of a new financial year calls for champagne and cake! Cake all ‘round, with another

 - Tally up how much time off you’ll need each year.
 Be realistic.
 I aim to work 44-48 weeks out of 52.

 - Now divide your goal (which includes tax) by the number of weeks you work in the year.
 Now you have a weekly income goal.
-This goal is profit, not revenue.
+This goal is revenue, not profit, so be careful!

 If you haven’t yet got an online accounting system that enables you to quickly and easily see how you’re tracking, it’s a great time to start.
 Whether you go for Xero, Quickbooks, Rounded or another option, online accounting software helps you access data quickly and easily, so you can make informed decisions.

 Once you’ve done your mid-year review, book yourself in for a CEO date – that’s Chief Executive Officer date, not Chief Everything Officer date.
 A tired mind cannot create something remarkable, so remember that productivity and self-care are intimately related, and book yourself in for a massage, a holiday, or a deliciously-full weekend with friends and family.
 Whatever floats your boat.
 It’s your business, after all.